RobinMeneust/CY-Path/README.md

 - Going to the menu and recreating a game cause an error with the Thread object used in CYPathFX
 - The "continue Game Button" doesn't work (and isn't even display) for now
 - If there are 4 players aligned and trapped in a 1x4 corridor with no fences left to be placed, then the game is stuck.
 It should be considered as a draw
+- For now when a file name is already used for a save we don't ask to overwrite the file

 ## How to play